sanskrit/raw_etexts_english/blogs/manasataramgini/2016-09-18_leaves-from-the-scrapbook.md

 +++
-title = "Leaves from thexa0scrapbook"
+title = "Leaves from the scrapbook"

 +++
 There were extensive memoirs in the form of electronic scrapbooks of